Back to Home Page

 Sunbeam CG Waffle Iron

 The CG model has near commercial quality components including a sensitive, accurate temperature controller and heavy duty 1250 watt heating elements that can cook acres of waffles in minutes.
 An easy to see illuminated control dial takes all of the guesswork out of the baking process and frees the cook from squinting at a tiny indicator window.
-The outside dimension are 12.5 inches square.
 It weighs in at an impressive 11 pounds.
+Outside dimensions including handles is fourteen inches square and four and a half inches high.

 Each nine inch square waffle easily breaks into quarters -- the perfect size for storing and freezing, and for quick re-heating in a toaster.